-Corinthians beckoned in 2007.
-The talented coach was charged with the task of once again bringing a side back up from relegation.
+Taking charge of Corinthians in 2007, the talented coach was charged with the task of once again bringing a side back up from relegation.
 Succeeding once again, Menezes went on to guide the team to the Campeonato Paulista title the following year.

-Rather like his predecessor, Dunga, Menezes' style of coaching is one of a defensive nature.
-His system emphasizes possession of the ball and strong marking in a tightly run midfield, always utilizing two defensive-midfielders.
+Not much unlike his predecessor, Menezes' style of coaching is one of a defensive nature.
+His system emphasises possession of the ball and strong marking in a tightly run midfield, always utilising two defensive-midfielders.

 The consensus from the higher-ups in Brazilian football is that Mano Menezes is the right man for the job.
 The coach has a great eye for mixing youth with experience, always giving younger players a chance to shine.

 However, some feel that Menezes' downfall may be that he has very little experience in dealing with world-class players.